Brad Tapp

-Bradley Tapp (born 16 January 2001) is an Australian professional footballer who plays as a defensive midfielder for Central Coast Mariners.
+Bradley Tapp (born 16 January 2001) is a professional soccer player who plays as a defensive midfielder or centre back for the Malaysian Super League side Johor Darul Ta'zim.
+Born in Australia, he plays for the Malaysia national team.

 Career

-Tapp began his footballing journey by playing his junior football at Baulkham Hills Kookaburras, before he was signed to the academy of National Premier Leagues NSW club Blacktown City.
-Tapp was part of Blacktown City's U18s team who were crowned champions of the NPL NSW U18s competition in 2019.
+Tapp played his junior football at Baulkham Hills Kookaburras before joining the academy of National Premier Leagues NSW club Blacktown City.
+He was part of the Blacktown City under-18s team that won the NPL NSW under-18s competition in 2019.

 Central Coast Mariners

-Following his success with Blacktown City in the U18s, Tapp was scouted and signed by the Central Coast Mariners to join their academy set up.
-Tapp was named captain of the Mariners NPL first grade side for the 2022 season, competing in the newly renamed NSW League One competition, the second tier in the National Premier Leagues NSW system.
-Under Tapp's captaincy, the team won the Premiership for finishing top of the table and achieved promotion to the top flight for the 2023 season.
-Tapp also made his first team debut for the Central Coast Mariners in the 2022 Australia Cup, coming off the bench in a defeat on penalties to Sydney FC at Leichhardt Oval.
+Tapp was then signed by the Central Coast Mariners for their academy.
+Tapp was named captain of the Mariners NPL first grade side for the 2022 season, competing in the renamed NSW League One competition, the second tier of the National Premier Leagues NSW system.
+Under Tapp's captaincy, the team finished top of the table to win the premiership and was promoted to the top flight for the 2023 season.
+Tapp also made his first-team debut for the Central Coast Mariners in the 2022 Australia Cup, coming off the bench in a penalty shoot-out defeat to Sydney FC at Leichhardt Oval.

-Tapp suffered an anterior cruciate ligament injury in the 2022 NSW League One Grand Final, ruling him out of the entire 2023 season in which he was supposed to captain the Mariners NPL side in the top flight of NSW football following their promotion.
+Tapp suffered an anterior cruciate ligament injury in the 2022 NSW League One Grand Final.
+The injury ruled him out of the 2023 season, in which he had been due to captain the Mariners NPL side in the top flight.

-In the 2023-24 A-League season, Tapp made his breakthrough into a full time member of the Mariners first team squad.
-Tapp made his return from his ACL injury in a 9–1 defeat of Filipino side, Stallion Laguna, in the 2023-24 AFC Cup, while making his A-League debut a few weeks later against Macarthur FC.
-On 29 December 2023, Tapp was upgraded to a full A-League contract, his first professional contract, after impressing for the club across the first half of the season.
+In the 2023–24 A-League season, Tapp became a full-time member of the Mariners first-team squad.
+Tapp made his return from his ACL injury in a 9–1 win over Filipino side Stallion Laguna in the 2023–24 AFC Cup, while making his A-League debut a few weeks later against Macarthur FC.
+On 29 December 2023, midway through the season, Tapp was upgraded to a full A-League contract, his first professional contract.

-Tapp was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season.
+Tapp was part of the Mariners squad that won the Championship, the Premiership and the AFC Cup in the 2023–24 season.

+At the start of the 2025–26 season, Tapp shared captaincy duties with Nathan Paull for the Mariners in the absence of Trent Sainsbury.
+Tapp played mostly as a centre back that season, having previously been used as a midfielder.
+In April 2026, the club announced that Tapp would leave at the end of the season to move overseas.

+Johor Darul Ta'zim

+On 3 July 2026, Tapp signed for Malaysian Super League side Johor Darul Ta'zim.

+International career

+On 13 September 2026, FIFA cleared Tapp and his Johor Darul Ta'zim teammate Bérgson to represent Malaysia as heritage players ahead of the 2026 FIFA ASEAN Cup.
+Tapp qualifies for Malaysia through his mother, who was born in Penang.

+He made his international debut for the Malaysia national team against Bangladesh on 25 September 2026.